bayazitkaraman/SemanticComplexityBrainActivity/README.md

 # Semantic Complexity and Brain Activity

-This repository explores the relationship between **semantic complexity**—derived from contextual GPT-2 embeddings—and **brain activity** during naturalistic story comprehension, using fMRI data from the <a href="https://openneuro.org/datasets/ds002245/versions/1.0.1" target="_blank">Narratives dataset</a>.
+This project investigates the relationship between semantic complexity in natural language and brain activity using fMRI data from the <a href="https://openneuro.org/datasets/ds002245/versions/1.0.1" target="_blank">Narratives dataset</a>.
+The pipeline aligns language features with fMRI signals and computes correlations across different brain regions.

 ---